UNSAT Solver Synthesis via Monte Carlo Forest Search: Introduction

-To solve this problem, we present Knuth Synthesis, an MCFS algorithm that allows for cheaper policy evaluation and is tailored for synthesizing \emph{pure-DPLL} \citep{davis1962machine} algorithms, a popular class of SAT algorithms that can straightforwardly be defined as tree MDPs.\footnote{Other more practically useful algorithms such as CDCL and Branch-and-Bound cannot easily be represented as tree MDPs because they correspond to deeply history-dependent policies\shortver{.}\longver{; we are not aware of any RL methods that are tractable for learning policies for such algorithms.} \citet{Kurin2020} did use RL for policy learning in CDCL but used a state definition that violates the Markov assumption in the unsatisfiable case.} We use the idea of \emph{Knuth sampling} \citep{Knuth1975} to obtain linear and unbiased Monte Carlo approximations of tree sizes, following \citet{Lobjois1998} who showed these can be effective for cheaply comparing algorithms despite their high variance.\footnote{Knuth samples correspond to path-based rollouts, allowing us to integrate them with MCTS.
-Extensive follow-up work has developed alternatives for approximating tree size (e.g., \citealt{Purdom1978,Chen1992,Cornuejols2006,Kilby2006}), but these estimates are not decomposable into path-based root-to-leaf rollouts.} As is standard in the literature, we encode our policies using deep neural networks, which are far more expensive to evaluate than standard heuristics.
+To solve this problem, we present Knuth Synthesis, an MCFS algorithm that allows for cheaper policy evaluation and is tailored for \emph{pure-DPLL} \citep{davis1962machine} algorithms, a popular class of SAT algorithms that can straightforwardly be defined as tree MDPs.\footnote{Other more practically useful algorithms such as CDCL and Branch-and-Bound cannot easily be represented as tree MDPs because they correspond to deeply history-dependent policies; we are not aware of any RL methods that are tractable for learning policies for such algorithms.} We use the idea of \emph{Knuth sampling} \citep{Knuth1975} to obtain linear and unbiased Monte Carlo approximations of tree sizes, following \citet{Lobjois1998} who showed these can be effective for cheaply comparing algorithms despite their high variance.
+Knuth samples correspond to path-based rollouts, allowing us to integrate them with MCTS.
+Extensive follow-up work has developed alternatives for approximating tree size (e.g., \cite{Purdom1978,Chen1992,Cornuejols2006,Kilby2006}), but these estimates are not decomposable into path-based root-to-leaf rollouts, and would require new ideas to be integrated into MCFS.
+Knuth Synthesis is designed to be used offline to synthesize new solvers under the data-driven algorithm design paradigm \cite{DBLP:journals/corr/abs-2011-07177}, where we optimize algorithm performance over a training set of instances.
+As is standard in the literature, we encode our policies using deep neural networks, which are far more expensive to evaluate than standard heuristics.
 Such policies are too expensive to evaluate at every node of the search tree.
-We mitigate this cost by limiting our learned policy to the search tree's most important nodes, querying some existing subsolver below a certain depth in the proof tree.
-To ensure that we find strong policies for online use, Knuth Synthesis enforces the same procedure offline for constraining which nodes on which to call the policy. \longver{
+We mitigate this cost by limiting our learned policy to the search tree's most important nodes, querying some existing subsolver below a certain depth in the proof tree; this also substantially reduces the policy space.
+To ensure that we find strong policies for online use, we enforce the same procedure offline for constraining on which nodes to call the policy.
+Figure \ref{fig:knuth_synthesis} illustrates the two keys ideas for making policy evaluation tractable.

+Knuth Synthesis is the first MCTS-like method that has been used to learn a branching policy for combinatorial search.
+We deviated from standard MCTS ideas as appropriate, notably making a novel change to the bandit algorithm to account for our tree size cost function.
+Unlike AlphaZero, which uses MCTS both offline and online, we use Knuth Synthesis only offline, as we cannot afford the computational overhead online; we only query our policy online.